Automatic Sorting Technology for Large Pen Finishing

 Managing Automatic Sorting Facilities

-Wean-to-Finish Barns.
 Automatic sorting is possible in wean-to-finish facilities.
-Heat lamps or radiant heaters (Photo 7) can be placed in pen during starting phase.
-It is also recommended that gating be arranged so that smaller pens can be created during the starting phase (Illustrations 3 and 4).
+Heat lamps or radiant heaters (Figure 10) can be placed in pen during starting phase.
+It is also recommended that gating be arranged so that smaller pens can be created during the starting phase (Figure 10 and 11).
 This allows for easier handling of young pigs and offers an option for feeding different starter diets to different weight weanlings.

 The combination of radio frequency identification (RFID) and automatic sorting gives the producer the ability to measure individual pig performance and compare factors influencing growth such as genetic types, drug therapies, vaccines and other interventions.
 A random selection of a number of pigs can be tracked using RFID and sorting to determine if particular treatments work better than others in the same environment and with similar pigs.
 Pigs must be tagged with electronic ear tags compatible with an RFID reader connected to the sorting scale.
 Research is underway to identify sources of variation and ways this technology can best be incorporated into commercial operations.